heizelnut/hawkloon/README.md

     pass
 ```

-Alright, now overwrite the `Worker.run` method by adding the ability to actually download some images.
+Alright, now overwrite the `Worker.consume` method by adding the ability to actually download some images.

 ```python
 from hawk import Worker